Nexreg can help you comply with this country's regulations with the following services:

 For more information on Official Mexican Standards please refer to the Secretariat of the Economy – Mexican Standards Catalog.

-Please note that an MSDS in Mexico is known as Hojas de Datos de Seguridad (HDS).
+Please note that an SDS in Mexico is known as Hojas de Datos de Seguridad (HDS).

 In June 2011, Mexico released NMX-R-019-SCFI-2011 based on the UN GHS standards.
 Compliance with NMX-R-019-SCFI-2011 is currently voluntary, but in October 2015, a new Mexican Official Standard was published, NOM-018-STPS-2015.
 This standard will adopt all of the building blocks for Rev. 5 but will not include the methods for classification like NMX-R-019-SCFI-2011.
 The NOM-018-STPS-2015 standard will be mandatory in 2018.

-A Mexican HDS may be combined with US and Canadian regulations.
+A Mexican HDS may be combined with US and Canadian regulations, this is not recommended due to some of the differences.